jayrajput/pySearchSelect/README.md

 This python script requires urwid version 1.1.1 (one of the python curses library).
 Download urwid from http://excess.org/urwid and untar it and then update the PYTHONPATH.
 This script also requires python argparse module.
-Ubuntu has package called python-urwid but that is old and PSS does not support it.
+Ubuntu has package called python-urwid which does not corresponds to urwidv1.1.1 (as of on 02MAR2013) and PSS does not support it.

+How I use pss:

+When using pss curses GUI, try to type without looking at the search box.
+This is more like typing without looking at the keyboard.
+Initially it is a little odd but after some time you will get a hang of it.
+If you really want to look at the search box while typing, you can update the code and move the search box to the header in place of footer.

 <a id="keyBindings"><a>Key Bindings:
 ```
 Select and Quit:
-mouse      : selects an item (no quitting)
+mouse  : selects an item (no writing to file and no quitting)
+esc    : quit only (no writing to file)
+ctrl-x : same as esc, but seems to a little faster on the terminal
 enter  : write selection to given file and quit
-esc        : quit only (no selection writing)
-ctrl-x     : same as esc, but seems to a little faster on the terminal

 Movements:
 up     : Move up
 down   : Move down
 ctrl-p : same as Up
 ctrl-n : same as Down

 Search:
 Everthing else.
 Just type and search.
 ```

 Usage:
 ````
 usage: pss.py [-h] -f FILE -l [line [line ...]]